Biden's win in Georgia reaffirmed after recount

 Georgia was one of five states Mr. Biden flipped from President Trump in 2016.
 Mr. Biden won the state by an 0.3% margin.
 The state has not voted to send a Democrat to the White House since former President Bill Clinton won it in 1992.

+In response to Raffensberger's announcement, the Trump campaign said in a statement that "This so-called hand recount went exactly as we expected because Georgia simply recounted all of the illegal ballots that had been included in the total."
+The statement did not provide any evidence of illegality.

-The Peach State has will have a runoff election in January to decide two Senate races.
+The Peach State will have a runoff election in January to decide two Senate races.